pieter-groenendijk/oose-library-management-system/application/readme.md

 `--build`: Rebuild the containers if their configuration has changed.
 `--watch`: Will watch for source code changes to sync and restart services.

+## More automation
+I made a simple script to make life easier.
+It automatically starts and cleans up the application.
+When using linux I would advise adding it as a run configuration in your IDE.
+The script is located in the `project-root/scripts` directory.

 # Shutdown
 The following command will stop and remove the services.